 This project is still currently still in development, but if you are interested in making a move to countries or popular historical and cultural centres, then working with an Employer of Record like Bradford Jacobs could be for you.

-Whether you’re an employee looking for a change of scenery, a self-employed person, or a business that is looking to invest in new markets, an Employer of Record handles all of your administration and compliance, whilst you focus on your long-term goals.
+Whether you’re an employee looking for a change of scenery, a self-employed person, or a business that is looking for International Expansion, an Employer of Record handles all of your administration and compliance, whilst you focus on your long-term goals.